celigo/integrator-extension/README.md

    *
    * generateList - It contains generate list id of sublist and used to make the mapping mandatory of the sublist.
    *
-   * To ensure an extract-generate mapping pair cannot be altered, add the generate field id both requiredGenerateFields and nonEditableGenerateFields.
+   * To ensure an extract-generate mapping pair cannot be altered, add the generate field id to both requiredGenerateFields and nonEditableGenerateFields.
    *
-   * To ensure that a generate mapping is always present and mapped with any extract/hardcoded value, add the that generate field id to requiredGenerateFields.
+   * To ensure that a generate mapping is always present and mapped with any extract/hardcoded value, add the generate field id to requiredGenerateFields.
    *
    */